dotbitHQ/dotbithq.github.io/technical-details/eth-nft.md

 1) .bit NFT on Ethereum
 - Has all the functions of NFT on Ethereum and can be viewed in your ETH wallet;
 - Supports trading in Ethereum NFT markets, such as [OpenSea](https://opensea.io/collection/dotbit), [Element](https://element.market/collections/dotbit), [LooksRare](https://looksrare.org/collections/0x60eB332Bd4A0E2a9eEB3212cFdD6Ef03Ce4CB3b5), etc.;
-- Cannot use functions such as managing data, renewing, setting .bit alias, distributing SubDID, etc.;
+- Cannot use functions such as managing data, renewing, setting .bit alias, distributing DID, etc.;
 - The account is in a special state and cannot be used as the inviter for new account registration.

 2) Regular .bit accounts
-- Supports functions such as managing data, renewing, setting .bit alias, distributing SubDID, etc.;
+- Supports functions such as managing data, renewing, setting .bit alias, distributing DID, etc.;
 - Supports trading on [DID.Top](https://did.top);
 - Supports use on Ethereum, BNB Chain, Polygon, and Tron networks.